-Peles Castle is an extremely famous landmark from Romania.
+Peles Castle is an extremely famous landmark in Romania.
 Peles is a Neo-Renaissance castle built between 1873 and 1914, for the first Romanian king, Carol I.

 12 Rasnov Citadel

-Rasnov Citadel or Rasnov Fortress is a historical defense structure built to fortify the Transylvanian villages against the Turkish invaders.
+Rasnov Citadel, or Rasnov Fortress, is a historical defence structure built to fortify the Transylvanian villages against the Turkish invaders.

 13 Bicaz Gorge

 Bicaz Gorge offers an 8km drive between spectacular ravines and it is one of the main rock climbing sites in Romania.

 The natural formation leads to the Roșu Lake, the only lake from Romania formed by a natural dam.

 Situated at an altitude of 938m, Lacul Rosu (Red Lake) is unique in Romania because it is the only lake formed by a natural dam.
 The fresh mountain air makes the area an attraction for those looking for relaxation.

 To reach the lake, the road goes through Bicaz Canyon (Cheile Bicazului), which is beautiful.

 15 Bran Castle (aka Dracula’s Castle)